Ravenworks6/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 Thursday - Exercise teaching important lessons about software development process and prototyping.
 Today we had a tower challenge to build the tallest tower out of 20 spagetti sticks, 1m string, 1m tape and a marshmallow.
 We split into groups.
 I changed out of my usual group and joined a group needing another person but really glad that I did as we won the challenge (in our class) It was great colaborating with a group out of my age zone.
 Things I became aware of was Keep It Simple, Be Aware of Time to Completion, Build from the Top Down and Choose your team carefully (haha).

+## Week 5:
+Monday - All about the Koans.